The Chancellor has announced a steady as you go Autumn Budget.

 The Chancellor decided against attacking pension tax reliefs – leaving the annual allowance unchanged and actually increasing the lifetime allowance next tax year from £1 million to £1.03 million in line with inflation.

-There will be some changes to venture capital trusts and enterprise investment scheme investments.
+There will be some changes to venture capital trusts and tech enterprise investment scheme investments.
 The main change is that from April next year, these schemes will have to focus on investments where capital is genuinely at risk, rather than being protected.

 As usual the government has introduced several provisions to counter both tax avoidance and evasion.
 Personal service companies – IR35 – are again in the Chancellor’s sights, with a strong possibility that the tax rules recently applied to the public sector will be extended into the private sector.